 This is the rating distribution of the top 100 Men table tennis player in the world.
 (Rating from the OLD ITTF rating system November 2017).
 The rating is from 2200 (Omar Assar) to 3300 (Ma Long).
-The X-axis is: Ranking position from 1 to 100.
-The Y-axis is the correspondant rating points.
+The X-axis is Ranking position from 1 to 100.
+The Y-axis is the correspondent rating points.

 This is an example of the Logistic Distribution which reflects better the world ranking system.
 The adjusted parameter can be used to fit the real ranking system.

 This is the ranking distribution for the Chess player.
 You can observe the same tendance.
 Which shows that my ranking system uses the better distribution than the new ITTF rating system.

 3. Self-adjusted model

 Attribute the correct rating points to the player requires a lot of work.
 It’s not as simple to “accumulate the recent points” like in ITTF model.